-Marina came from Croatia to the UK with her husband, 18 years ago for an 18 month experience.
+Marina came from Croatia to the UK with her husband, 18 years ago for an 18-month experience.
 They completely fell in love with the people and culture, so they are still here!
-Marina is volunteering in Book Beyond Words book clubs, doing creative writing and Haiku poetry.
-She immensely enjoys Taekwondo, nature and walking by the sea with her husband during a low tide.
+Marina volunteers for ‘Book Beyond Words’ book clubs, doing creative writing and Haiku poetry.
+Her other passions include Taekwondo, nature and walking by the sea with her husband during a low tide.